-1. Division of Chemical Health and Safety: a technical division that pursues research into all elements of chemical and laboratory safety, including technical and management aspects.
-The Division hosts technical symposia at national and regional meetings, published a bi-monthly peer-reviewed Journal, and hosts educational workshops at national and regional meetings.
+Division of Chemical Health and Safety: a technical division that pursues research into all elements of chemical and laboratory safety, including technical and management aspects.
+The Division hosts technical symposia at national and regional meetings and hosts educational workshops at national and regional meetings.

-2. Committee on Chemical Safety: a committee of the Society that provides technical and educational leadership within the Society with regard to safety issues.
-The Committee produces a variety of peer reviewed documents which provide peer guidance with regard to technical and management issues related to chemical safety in the laboratory, particularly in the educational setting.
-These include “Reducing Risks to Students and Educators from Hazardous Chemicals in a Secondary School Chemical Inventory”.
-In addition the CCS wrote the document “Identifying and Evaluating Hazards in Research Laboratories”, which is also available in a user-friendly format at http://www.acs.org/hazardassessment
+Committee on Chemical Safety: a committee of the Society that provides technical and educational leadership within the Society with regard to safety issues.
+The Committee produces a variety of peer reviewed documents which provide guidance with regard to technical and management issues related to chemical safety in the laboratory, particularly in the educational setting.
+The CCS also supports the ACS Safety Program Manager in developing the ACS safety web page and e-mail question line.

-3. Division of Chemical Education Safety Committee: a new committee established in 2015, the DCHED safety committee is reviewing safety guidance documents published by the division and plans outreach to members around safety issues
+Division of Chemical Education Safety Committee: established in 2015, the DCHED safety committee reviews safety guidance documents published by the division and provides outreach to chemistry educators around safety issues